AC209a-AlzheimersProject/alzheimers-project/model_longitudinal.md

 ![png](model_longitudinal_files/model_longitudinal_137_0.png)

-**Conclusion:** For the model predicting normal Baseline to MCI or Alzheimer progression the Logistic regression, Gradiant Boosting and LGBM model have the highest AUROC and discrimitive power.
+**Conclusion:** For the model predicting normal Baseline to MCI or Alzheimer progression the Logistic regression, Gradient Boosting and LGBM model have the highest AUROC and predictive power.